OpenDSA/OpenDSA/RST/en/PIFLA/NonRegular.rst

    For string :math:`w = abb`, it turns out that the only legitimate decomposition yields :math:`y = a`, which cannot be pumped.
    But this does **not** mean that the language is non-regular.
-   We can't just pick our favorite value value for :math:`m`, the Pumping Lemma demands that this condition be true for all other legitimate values of :math:`m` as well.
+   We can't just pick our favorite value value for :math:`m`.
+   The Pumping Lemma demands that this condition be true for all other legitimate values of :math:`m` as well.
+   Notice in our successful proof examples, we did not make any assumptions about the value of $m$.

    In particular, for any value of :math:`m \ge 2`, :math:`w` has to be at least 3 symbols long (since it has to be of